xiongdl/ChipArch/README.md

   - A key insight behind SpecInfer is to simultaneously consider a diversity of speculation candidates to efficiently predict the LLM's outputs, which are organized as a token tree and verified against the LLM in parallel using a tree-based parallel decoding mechanism.

 ## 2024 ISSCC
+### Forum: Eenergy-Efficient AI-Computing Systems for Large-Language Models.
+- LLM Training and Inference on GPU and HPC Systems.
+- LLM Energy Problem.
+- Quantizing LLMs for Efficient Inference at the Edge.
+- Next-Generation Mobile Processors with Large-Lanuage Models and Large Multimodal Models.

 ### ATOMUS: A 5nm 32TFLOPS/128TOPS ML System-on-Chip for Latency Critical Applications.
 (Rebellions)
 - Direction: Low-Latency Chip
 - Keywords: Multi-Level Synchronization, Latency-Centric Memory